anson416/image-combiner/README.md

 options:
   -h, --help            show this help message and exit -nr N_ROWS, --n_rows N_ROWS
-                        Number of rows in the grid
-  -nc N_COLS, --n_cols N_COLS
+                        Number of rows in the grid (default: None) -nc N_COLS, --n_cols N_COLS
-                        Number of columns in the grid -r, --resize          Resize each image to match at least one dimension of a cell's size -f, --fill            Crop each image to fill an entire cell (used only when resize is True) -b BACKGROUND BACKGROUND BACKGROUND, --background BACKGROUND BACKGROUND BACKGROUND Background color (RGB)
-  -cs CELL_SIZE CELL_SIZE, --cell_size CELL_SIZE CELL_SIZE
+                        Number of columns in the grid (default: None) -r, --resize          Resize each image to match at least one dimension of a cell's size (default: False) -f, --fill            Crop each image to fill an entire cell (used only when resize is True) (default: False) -b BACKGROUND BACKGROUND BACKGROUND, --background BACKGROUND BACKGROUND BACKGROUND Background color (RGB) (default: (0, 0, 0)) -cs CELL_SIZE CELL_SIZE, --cell_size CELL_SIZE CELL_SIZE
-                        Size (width, height) of each cell -o OUTPUT_PATH, --output_path OUTPUT_PATH
+                        Size (width, height) of each cell (default: None) -o OUTPUT_PATH, --output_path OUTPUT_PATH
-                        Output path of the combined image -s, --show            Show the combined image
+                        Output path of the combined image (default: None) -s, --show            Show the combined image (default: False)
 ```